10 Best Electric Car Brands

 4. Ford

-Ford is quite a well-known car brand based in the USA.
-After General Motors, Ford is the 2nd largest US-based automaker.
+Ford is a well-known car brand based in the USA.
+After General Motors, Ford is the second-largest US-based automaker.

 They offer commercial vehicles and automobiles.
 Ford promises to make all its cars electric by 2030.
 This year seems to be the turning point for many of these companies.

-According to the Americans, investments to adapt platforms and manufacturing plants will total US$ 1 billion over the next 30 months.
+According to Americans, investments in adapting platforms and manufacturing plants will total US$1 billion over the next 30 months.

 Ford’s latest electric car announcement is the Ford Mustang Mach-E, which is expected to arrive.